-DORECO HOMEPAGE 1st Aid CEBUANA LIST OF MEMBER-CONSUMERS FOR CUSTOMERS Brownouts Electric Cnsmptn Eltrc.
+DORECO HOMEPAGE 1st Aid CEBUANA New page 43 LIST OF MEMBER-CONSUMERS FOR CUSTOMERS Brownouts Electric Cnsmptn Eltrc.
 Service Con.
 Energy & Safety Tips Pahimagno hotline numbers Guestbook Past/Present/Future Activities About us ABOUT DORECO Awards LEADERS best practices After Typhoon Pablo PABLO2 Pablo 3 RESTORATION AFTER PABLO NRECA-U.S. TRIP POWER RATES May 2016 June 2016 July 2016 AUG.
 2016 Sept.2016 Oct.2016 Nov.
 2016 Dec.
 2016 Jan.
 2017 Feb.
 2017 March 2017 April 2017

 DORECO'S MAJOR INNOVATIONS AND BEST PRACTICES